Miantang/Ege-Butter-Fly/README.md

 I had taken part in the mooc class in [NetEase Study](http://study.163.com/) of [C++ introduction](http://mooc.study.163.com/course/BUPT-1000003015#/info).

-And the competition about  about creating  [EGE Draws or Animations](https://github.com/misakamm/xege) attacted me.
+And the competition about  about creating  [EGE Draws or Animations](https://github.com/misakamm/xege) attracted me.

 Therefore I desided to create a video show of ["Digital Monster"](https://en.wikipedia.org/wiki/Digimon) for a fifteen years' celebration.